 Species and Statuses

-Accounts From The SC Comprehensive Wildlife Conservation Strategy
+Accounts From The State Wildlife Action Plan (SWAP)

 The colonial wading birds of South Carolina are a diverse and fascinating group of birds.
 The purpose of this website is to provide information about the ecology, conservation, and management of wading birds in South Carolina.
 Thirteen species of wading birds (Orders: Pelecaniformes and Ciconiiformes) are known to nest in South Carolina (Table 1).
 Additionally, Roseate spoonbills are regularly observed in the state but have not been recorded nesting in South Carolina as of 2011.

 The terminology used to describe wading birds can be confusing.
 In North America, the term “wading bird” is used to refer to storks, herons, and egrets.
 In other areas of the world, shorebirds such as oystercatchers and sandpipers are often referred to as wading birds.
 The sites where groups of wading birds nest are referred to as colonies or rookeries.
 Sites where groups of wading birds rest during the day or overnight are called roosts, and groups of feeding wading birds are referred to as flocks or foraging aggregations.
 Foraging is the term used to describe feeding activities.